stackhpc/tf-openstack-config-poc/README.md

   cloud resources map to which state resources.

 This repo includes a tool which can help generate both of these.
 This is very much WIP.
-Currently it only supports projects and configuration.
+Currently it only supports projects.
 It can be run
 using:

 ```shell
 python -m migrate project $PROJECT_NAME
 ```

-and it will output a `project` definition configuration which can be added to your `openstack_config` module block.
+and it will output
+- a `project` definition configuration which can be added to your `openstack_config` module block.
+- a set of import blocks which could e.g. be added to import.tf

-TODO: explain idempotency of import blocks.
+TODO: explain idempotency of import blocks and how to use